-Assassination is a murder of an individual who is usually a well-known such as celebrities, politicians, religious leaders or important people.
-Usually very clear motive as jealousy, political or religious basis, contract murder, revenge and so on.
-Here are the 10 most successful murder in the history of the world.
+Assassination is a murder of an individual who is usually well-known such as celebrities, politicians, religious leaders, or important people.
+Usually very clear motive as jealousy, political or religious basis, contract murder, revenge, and so on.
+Here are the 10 most successful murders in the history of the world.

 1. John F. Kennedy

-Although many witnesses in his murder, a lot of confusion at the time of his death until today that brings a lot of suspicious things a conspiracy.
-Shortly before 12:30pm, Kennedy, who was walking past Dallas in an open limousine, 3 shots regardless of the high-powered rifle, which is all about the president.
+Although many witnesses in his murder, a lot of confusion at the time of his death until today brings a lot of suspicious things into a conspiracy.
+Shortly before 12:30 pm, Kennedy, who was walking past Dallas in an open limousine, 3 shots regardless of the high-powered rifle, which is all about the president.
 Kennedy died later in hospital.